Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

 More generally, as illustrated by Figure~\ref{fig:classification}, Theorem~\ref{thm:strebel_cubical_small_can} should be interpreted as saying that the vertices of the triangle have a ``median'' which is either a vertex or a cone-cell, and there is a geodesic triangle connecting the given three points, each of whose sides passes within a wall-piece of the ``median''.
 In other words, given $0$-cells $a,b,c\in\cay(X^*)$, the ``convex hulls'' of the three possible pairs mutually coarsely intersect.

-At the other extreme, when $X$ is a graph and each $Y_i$ is an immersed circle, Theorem~\ref{thm:strebel_cubical_small_can} generalizes a weak version of Strebel's classification of triangles~\cite[Theorem~43]{Strebel}; specifically, Theorem~\ref{thm:strebel_cubical_small_can} provides the same classification as Strebel's result, but, because the proof must work in the more general context of cubical presentations, we require stronger metric small-cancellation conditions than Strebel needs in the classical setting.
+At the other extreme, when $X$ is a wedge of circles and each $Y_i$ is an immersed circle, Theorem~\ref{thm:strebel_cubical_small_can} generalizes a weak version of Strebel's classification of triangles~\cite[Theorem~43]{Strebel}; specifically, Theorem~\ref{thm:strebel_cubical_small_can} provides the same classification as Strebel's result, but, because the proof must work in the more general context of cubical presentations, we require stronger metric small cancellation conditions than Strebel needs in the classical setting.

-Our need for $\frac{1}{144}$ rather than $\frac{1}{6}$ comes from our invocation of: the ladder theorem and Greendlinger lemma from~\cite{Wise:QCH}, which require $C'(\frac{1}{12})$ condition (although Jankiewicz has improved this to $C'(\frac{1}{8})$ condition in the case of the Greendlinger lemma~\cite{Jankiewicz}); the short inner paths condition, which requires $C'(\frac{1}{8})$; and Lemma~3.46 of~\cite{Wise:QCH}, which requires $C'(\frac{1}{12})$.
-It appears that in the classical case, when there are no squares, each of these statements holds under the $C'(\frac{1}{6})$ condition.
-However, we use $C'(\frac{1}{144})$ to do appropriate curvature computations analogous to those in the proof of Theorem~3.20 of~\cite{Wise:QCH}, to rule out internal cone-cells in diagrams.
-It seems as though one must make small modifications in order to have this part of the curvature-based proof work under $C'(\frac{1}{6})$ condition whenever there are no squares. \end{rem}